 Interest income is recorded using the effective interest rate method.
 Dividends are recorded on the ex-dividend date.
 Expenses are recorded on the accrual basis as incurred.
-All income and expenses are recognized in the statement of comprehensive (loss)/income.
+All income and expenses are recognized in the Statement of Comprehensive Income/(Loss).